menorashid/animal_human_kp/README.md

 [Interspecies Knowledge Transfer for Facial Keypoint Detection.](https://arxiv.org/abs/1704.04023) Maheen Rashid, Xiuye Gu, Yong Jae Lee.
 CVPR 2017.

-This version of the code is for an older version of the paper.
-Updated code will be made available very soon.

 If you have any question you can contact Maheen Rashid (mhnrashid at ucdavis dot edu)

 ## Getting Started